mongare-k/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Command that displays the first 10 lines of /etc/passwd Command that displays the third line of the file iacta Command that creates a file containing text, ending on a new line
+Command that displays the first 10 lines of /etc/passwd Command that displays the third line of the file iacta Command that creates a file containing text, ending on a new line Command that that writes into the file ls_cwd_content the result of the command ls -la